symbol/symbol-docs/source/concepts/harvesting.rst

 .. raw:: html
     :file: ../_static/config-harvesting.properties.html

 As it can be seen, the harvester account's **private key** must be stored in the node configuration, since it will be used to sign off created blocks.
-This is a **security concern** since this account contains funds (at the very least, the collected :ref:`harvesting fees <harvesting-rewards>`), and funded accounts' private keys are typically stored offline.
+This is a **security concern** since this account contains funds (at the very least, the collected :ref:`harvesting fees <harvesting-rewards>`), and funded accounts' **private keys should always be stored offline**.

 To avoid storing private keys on a node which is available online and therefore susceptible to attack, use :ref:`delegated harvesting <delegated-harvesting>`.